-Alexey Kalinin, Chairman of the Board of Directors of Aquarius, member of the Coordinating Council and Chairman of the Committee of Business Russia on IT and Computer Technology, spoke at the plenary session of the Forum with a proposal to limit the parallel import of a number of computer equipment items, and also spoke about the need to support the production of printed circuit boards.
+Alexey Kalinin, Chairman of the Board of Directors of Aquarius, member of the Coordinating Council and Chairman of the Business Russia Committee on IT and Computer Technology, spoke at the plenary session of the Forum with a proposal to limit the parallel import of a number of computer equipment items, and also spoke about the need to support the production of printed circuit boards.

 The Forum was attended by Deputy Head of the Presidential Administration of the Russian Federation Maxim Oreshkin, heads of federal ministries, governors of regions that are part of the AIIR, and entrepreneurs of Business Russia.